 Williamsburg is known for its hipster vibe, trendy restaurants, live music scene, super interesting nightlife, cute boutiques and as of January 18th, it’s now home to Scriptum Brooklyn (SB).
-Yes, Williamsburg has a new addiction to its culinary Scene and it’s totally Spotlight Worthy.
+Yes, Williamsburg has a new addition to its culinary scene and it’s totally Spotlight Worthy.

 The Space which once housed Gran Sasso is now home to SB.
 Located on Kent Avenue at the corner of N 10th, the low-key spot with partial chalkboard exterior is quite inviting yet unassuming from the outside.

 SB embodies a mix of simplicity and extravagance in design.
 Upon entering, the restaurant appears extremely large and impersonal.
 Yet once completely inside you’ll experience a sense of coziness and a very intimate feel of the space.